TatshSiow/Mahjong-Dice-Helper/README.md

 > [!TIP]
 > This is made for 4 Players Mahjong\
-> Based on Malaysia Cultural Mahjong
+> Based on Malaysia Traditional Mahjong
 >
 # Mahjong-Dice-Helper
 Let me help you with your frustrating Mahjong dice counting!